numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 	\mathrm{ECDF}(t) = \frac{1}{|\mathcal{P}| K} \sum_{p \in \mathcal{P},k} \mathbf{1} \left\{ \mathrm{RT}_{p,k} / n  \leq t \right\} \enspace,
 	\end{equation*}

-counting, as a function of time |t|, the number of runtimes which do not exceed :math:`n\times t`, divided by the number of all runs.
+counting the number of runtimes which do not exceed the time :math:`t\times n`, divided by the number of all runs.
 The ECDF is displayed in a semi-log (lin-log, semi-logx) plot.

-The ECDF gives the *proportion of problems solved within a specified budget*, where the budget is given on the x-axis.

 For instance, we display in Figure :ref:`fig:ecdf`, the ECDF of the runtimes of the pure